SivaReddy184/SivaReddy184/README.md

 - 👋 Hi, I’m @SivaReddy184
-- 👀 I’m interested in coding
+- 👀 Goal : DevOps engineer
-- 🌱 I’m currently learning python
+- 🌱 Currently working as a manual tester.

-- 📫 How to reach me @SivaReddy184
+- 💚 Find me on twitter to collaborate👉👉https://twitter.com/sivareddy184

 <!---
 SivaReddy184/SivaReddy184 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.